totoro253/PerformanceAnalysis/README.md

 # Context
  Consider investing in two stocks: Microsoft and General Electric.
-As a prudent investor, you analyze the historical performance of the stocks during the period of 1990-01-01 to 2017-12-31.
-I tried to base my analysis on financial crisis or  other important financial events.
+I analyzed the historical performance of the stocks during the period of 1990-01-01 to 2017-12-31.
+I tried to base my analysis on financial crisis or other important financial events.Such as the dotcom bubble.

 # DOTCOM
 The dotcom bubble was an asset valuation